The countries where euthanasia is legal

 Belgium has no age restriction for children, but they must have a terminal illness to meet the criteria for approval.

 Assisted suicide and euthanasia are both legal in Luxembourg for adults.
-Patients must have an incurable condition with constant, intolerable suffering and no prospect of improvement.
+Patients must have an incurable condition with constant, intolerable mental or physical suffering and no prospect of improvement.

 In Quebec, only euthanasia is allowed.

-The Australian state of Victoria passed voluntary euthanasia laws in November 2017 after 20 years and 50 failed attempts.
+The Australian state of Victoria was the country’s first to pass voluntary euthanasia laws, which happened in November 2017 after 20 years and 50 failed attempts.
 The Australian Senate had previously repealed the law in 1997 owing to a public backlash against the 1995 law that allowed it.

 To qualify for legal approval, you have to be an adult with decision-making capacity, you must be a resident of Victoria, and have intolerable suffering due to an illness that gives you a life expectancy of less than six months, or 12 months if suffering from a neurodegenerative illness.